 Yours in Health,

-Read more articles by Dr. Christine.
-See Reducing Chronic Inflammation Through Diet and The Total Stress Load Concept: Why Your Body May Not Be Healing Itself.
+Read more articles by Dr. Chris.
+See Reducing Chronic Inflammation Through Diet, The Total Stress Load Concept: Why Your Body May Not Be Healing Itself, Vagal Tone: at the Intersection of Chiropractic, Emotions and Nutrition, and Rebalancing Through Nutrition and the Healing Crisis.

 “9.
 Adrenal Section,” Question by Question Guide to the NAQ, Dr. D. Weatherby.